VIHAN-droid/VIHAN-droid/README.md

 ### About Me

-Second-year B.Tech student at IIIT Delhi with a strong foundation in algorithms, operating systems, and statistical machine learning.
+Third-year B.Tech student at IIIT Delhi with a strong foundation in algorithms, operating systems, and statistical machine learning.
 I enjoy working close to the metal — schedulers, concurrency, database internals — and equally enjoy building on top of modern AI stacks like LangChain, LangGraph, and RAG pipelines.

 Recent work spans a Mini OS extending EGOS with an MLFQ scheduler and a Unix-like shell, a concurrent ERP system in Java with MVC and RBAC, a full-stack digital wallet with SQL triggers and row-level locking, and an agentic content-generation pipeline built during my Gen-AI internship at Tecorb Technologies.

 Interested in systems engineering, backend development, and research-driven applications of AI.

-### Achievements

-- AIR 12,599 in JEE Main 2024 — top 0.8% of 1.4M+ candidates
-- Rank 469, Goldman Sachs India Hackathon (GISH) 2026 — Round 1, 15,000+ participants
-- Top 10% (center level), NSEC 2023